What is Proctitis?

 Other causes of proctitis include the following:

-Autoimmune diseases of the colon such as Crohn's disease and ulcerative colitis
+- Autoimmune diseases of the colon (also called inflammatory bowel diseases) such as Crohn's disease, and ulcerative colitis.

 Symptoms of Proctitis